 There was an open culture at the practice which encouraged candour and honesty.
-Staff told us that it was a good practice and they felt able to raise any concerns with each other and the practice manager.
-They were confident that any issues would be addressed appropriately.
+Staff told us that it was a good practice and they felt able to raise any concerns with each other and the partners.
+They were confident that any issues would be appropriately addressed.
 Staff also told us that they worked very well together and supported each other.

-The practice manager was aware of their responsibilities to comply with the duty of candour and told us that if there was an incident or accident that affected a patient the practice would act appropriately in accordance with the duty.
+The partner was aware of their responsibilities to comply with the duty of candour and told us that if there was an incident or accident that affected a patient the practice would act appropriately in accordance with the duty.